What is a Transfer Degree?

 Associate in Arts Degree

-Select an A.A. if your intended major is:
+Select an A.A. if your intended major is, but not limited to:

 Early Childhood Education

 Associate in Fine Arts

 The A.F.A. is designed to meet the unique needs of students who plan to major in art or music.
 Typically, the bachelor’s degree for art or music majors requires students to complete a sequential list of courses to support a portfolio in the major during their freshman and sophomore years and will require that students complete additional general education at the transfer school.
 Students who are interested in art education are recommended to earn an A.A. degree rather than an A.F.A. degree.

 This degree is designed for students who have nontraditional educational goals or are transferring to schools with an atypical general education core curriculum.
 It’s also for students completing career certificate programs that don’t otherwise have an associated associate degree option, such as welding or medical assistant.